ZxjSamantha/Weekly_Report/1003_Papernotes.md

+## TACNet: Task-aware EEG Classification for Brain-Computer Interface through A Novel Temporal Attention Convolutional Network

+Why temporal filter in CNN: However, assuming all input contains the same amount of information, most CNN models apply the same filter structure and parameters uniformly across the input.
+Therefore, enabling the CNN model to selectively focus on signal slices that contain more task-related information is a feasible solution to the problem of EEG non-stationarity.

 ## Convolutional Neural Network-based Transfer Learning and Knowledge Distillation using Multi-Subject Data in Motor Imagery BCI

 Two main approaches: domain adaptation, rule adaptation